bestia-dev-archived/mem2/README.md

 After building and running the server, it will print the External IP Address e.g. 192.168.0.22
 Open your browser and use that address.
 The game is made for exactly 2 players.
 Open 2 browser windows with the same address.
-Preferably on 2 smartphones on the same WiFi network.
+Preferably use 2 smartphones on the same WiFi network.
 # Memory game rules
 This game is for exactly 2 players.
 Both players must have the webpage simultaneously opened in the browser to allow communication.